BenjaminAnsbach/ico-smart-contract/README.md

 The ICO is split into two main stages.

-In the Pre-ICO stage you'll get an `additional 20 %` on top, but to participate in the Pre-ICO, a minimum deposit of `20 Ether` is required.
+In the Pre-ICO stage you'll get an `additional 20 %` on top, but to participate in the Pre-ICO, a minimum deposit of `XX Ether` is required.

 In the ICO phase there is a lower limit of 0,01 Ether to participate and the bonus table is the same as in the Pre-ICO phase.
 The bonus table applies to both phases.